wordswords/dotfiles/README.md

 5. `>>` and `<<` to adjust indentation.
 6. `set mouse=a` is on, if you have any problems with copying and pasting just `:set mouse=` beforehand.
-7. `K` to bring up documentation on the current term and use the mousewheel to scroll the info.
+7. `K` to bring up documentation on the current term and use the mouse wheel to scroll the info.
 8. `gd` to go to the definition of function or class.
 9. `:G <git command>` to run a git command via vim-fugative, for example